 Spend your winter break in the Caribbean learning what goes into the management and operation of a cruise ship.
-You will visit The Grand Cayman, Mahogany Bay, Belize and Cozumel while traveling on the Carnival Glory cruise ship.
+The itinerary varies from year to year, but 2018's program visited The Grand Cayman; Mahogany Bay, Belize; and Cozumel, Mexico while traveling on the Carnival Glory cruise ship.
 On board, you will examine basic cruise operations including sales and booking, food and beverages, hotel operations, security, recreation activities, shore excursions, and personnel management through lectures and presentations by cruise ship staff.

 This program is open to all Tourism and Events Majors (TEM) with at least 60 hours of coursework (including TOUR 200, TOUR 220 and TOUR 230).
 Participants must be at least 21 years of age by the date of departure and have a cumulative GPA of 2.25.
 Tourism majors from outside of George Mason University who meet similar requirements are eligible with instructor permission.